-Attachment 3 Letter of acknowledgement and understanding
+Letter of acknowledgement and understanding

 Dear,

 Re: Privacy and Confidentiality Policy

-Please find attached the Farm Road Pre-school Privacy and Confidentiality Police the service will meet the requirements of the Victorian Health Records Act 2001 Data Protection Act 2014 (Vic) (or where applicable, the Privacy Act 1988 ) in related the requirements of the Victorian Health Records Act 2014 (Vic) (or where applicable, the Privacy Act 1988 ) in related the results of the r and the Privacy and
+Please find attached the Farm Road Pre-School Privacy and Confidentiality Policy , which outlines how the service neet the requirements of the Victorian Health Records Act 2001 and the Privacy and Data Protection Act 2014 (Vior where applicable, the Privacy Act 1988 ) in relation to both personal and health information.

-Employees have an important role in assisting the service to comply with the required privacy legislation by ensuring they understand and implement the Farm Road P Confidentiality Policy.
-Therefore, all employees are required to read this policy a attached acknowledgement form. re-school Privacy and
+Employees have an important role in assisting the service to densuring they understand and implement the Farm Road Preemployees are required to read this policy and complete the a -School Privacy and Confidentiality Policy.
+Therefore, all

 Please return the completed form by .

 Yours sincerely,

-(an habalf of the Annuary of Day idea)

 (on behalf of the Approved Provider)

-Please note: this form will be kept with your individual staff record.
+Please note: this form will be kept with your individual staff re- cord.

-Farm Road Pre-school
+Farm Road Pre-School

 Acknowledgement of reading the Privacy and Confidentiality Policy

-I, read the , have received and
+I, , have received and read the

 service's Privacy and Confidentiality Policy.

 Signature:

 Date: